Higher education in Canada: British Columbia

 The provincial government administers a higher education system that includes twenty-five publicly funded institutions, fourteen private institutions, and numerous private career training institutions or career colleges.
 Public institutions include eleven universities, eleven colleges, and three institutes.

 Much like the other regions in Canada, the educational system in British Columbia remained, for the most part, stagnant from the 1960s through the 1990s.
-During this period, education was divided into two main groups, the college and institution sector and the university sector.
-However, only the college and institution sector was able to issue a formal degree.
+During this period, education was divided into two main groups, the college and institute sector and the university sector.
+However, only the university sector was able to issue a formal degree.
 In an effort to match the growth of technology, to expand the economy, and to raise attendance rates, this system was revised in 1991 when the New Democratic Party took over control of the central government.
 One main revision to the education system was a focus on vocationalism, which allowed education to be centred around industry specific skills rather than a generic curriculum.
 Since some vocational schools already existed, the New Democratic Party found it most logical to join the existing vocational schools and colleges into singular institutions along with enacting new programs.
 By 1995 five new universities were created offering a mix of vocational programs and generic degree programs.
 This not only increased the number of attendance spots therefore making a higher education more accessible, but it also made education more practical and applicable to careers after university.
 In addition, Vocational schools were also used to retrain current members of the workforce so they could adapt with technological changes and advancements.
 Now that more students had access to specialized vocational programs they were more adept to enter specific industries and could therefore enlarge economic growth and technological innovation.

+Post-secondary education in BC is regulated by the Ministry of Post-Secondary Education and Future Skills.
+There are eleven public universities and five private universities in British Columbia.
+University enrolment in British Columbia ranges from Quest University Canada with 700 students to the University of British Columbia with 45,484 students.

+The biggest provider of online and distance education in BC is Thompson Rivers University, Open Learning.
+With over 400 individual courses and more than 57 programs available for completion by distance and online learning, students can take a variety of programs such as adult secondary school completion; certificates and diplomas, including advanced and post-baccalaureate; associate degrees; and bachelor's degrees.
+Considering distance students, Thompson Rivers University's enrolment is 22,036 (8964 of which is distance).